100Starlings/rubyblok/README.md

 local-ssl-proxy --source 3333 --target 3000 --cert localhost.pem --key localhost-key.pem
 ```

 This will start a proxy server.
-Now, just go to the Storyblok Space and it will be working!

 By doing this initial setup, you are able to see your first Storyblok page inside your app and edit its content in the Storyblok admin interface 🎉